 Polar alignment of your equatorial mount can be done in several ways.
 The easiest way is to use your latitude.

-Either look on a map, use Google Earth or an almanac to find your observing site’s latitude.
-Unlock any latitude adjustment screws on the sides of the mount and turn the latitude adjustment screws until the index on the polar axis reads your latitude.
+Look on a map, use Google Earth or an almanac to find your observing site’s latitude.
+Unlock the latitude adjustment screws on the sides of the mount and turn the latitude adjustment screws until the index on the polar axis reads your latitude.
 Tighten the adjustment screws if needed to secure the latitude setting.
 (You may also need to loosen the center pivot bolt by turning the hex nut to allow the equatorial mount head to be tilted.)